Stocks close lower as Wall Street watches Ukraine tensions

 The Fed typically responds to high inflation by making borrowing more expensive, which slows spending and the pace of price increases.

+“Last week's inflation report kind of woke Fed officials up a little and really brought to mind that they're behind the curve here, and by acting aggressively earlier they can maybe do less overall in terms tightening," Delwiche said.

-Investors are also reviewing the latest round of corporate earnings, in part to get a better understanding of how companies are dealing with high inflation.
+Investors also have their eye on the latest round of corporate earnings, in part to get a better understanding of how companies are dealing with high inflation.
 Some of the more notable companies reporting earnings this week include Airbnb on Tuesday, DoorDash on Wednesday and Walmart on Thursday.

 Investors will also get more updates on inflation and how that might be impacting spending.
 The Labor Department will release its January report for prices at the wholesale level on Tuesday and the Commerce Department will release its January retail sales report on Wednesday.